apache/shardingsphere-elasticjob/docs/content/overview/_index.en.md

-Through the functions of flexible scheduling, resource management and job management, it creates a distributed scheduling solution suitable for Internet scenarios, and provides diversified job ecosystem through open architecture design.
+Through the functions of flexible scheduling, resource management and job management, it creates a distributed scheduling solution suitable for Internet scenarios, and provides a diversified job ecosystem through open architecture design.
 It uses a unified job API for each project.
 Developers only need code one time and can deploy at will.